 But neither Hanukah nor New Year's nor Kwanzaa has ever been the point of the season.
 Our cities don't lace the sidewalks with winterly decorations and welcome our children to meet a jolly fat man in preparation to celebrate Pan-African racialism.
 Storefronts wishing people "Happy Holidays" makes about as much sense as the NFL wishing people a "Happy Sporting" on Super Bowl Sunday because the local high school is hosting a soccer tournament.
 Should we now start wishing people a "Happy Holidays" on July 4 because "Bastille Day" is coming up on July 14?
 Of course not.

 Christmas is the national holiday; the reason for the season.
 The ornaments, the lights, the music, the food, the shopping even, all reflect that.
 If it looks like Christmas, smells like Christmas, sounds like Christmas, then just say Christmas.
-It's disingenuous for signs to wish people a "Happy Holidays" while displaying a Christmas tree, a Santa, a jingle bell and a candy cane.
-It also shows cognitive dissonance.
+It's disingenuous (and wreaks of cognitive dissonance) for signs to wish people a "Happy Holidays" while displaying a Christmas tree, a Santa, a jingle bell and a candy cane.

 Firstly, Santa Claus derives from the Dutch word "Sinterklaas," meaning St. Nicholas, not Odin.
 He's a saint whose legend and ethos we've turned into a mascot.
-Nothing to be ashamed of there.
-The best mascot secularists can dream up is the "Gender Unicorn."
 Take ownership of the magnificent folklore to flow from Christmas and have joy.
+The best mascot secularists can dream up is the "Gender Unicorn," and that hardly excites a child's imagination as much as the saintly Claus.

-With all that in mind, "Happy Holidays" is far from some inclusive gesture, but rather a suppressive insult cooked up by rabid secularists that seek to morph Christmas into a Frankenstein kind of creation that reduces the birth of Christ into a hodgepodge of incoherence.
-It's about a formerly Christian nation, which elected to make Christmas a national holiday, stripping the birth of Christ from its rightful place as the season's focus.
+Far from an inclusive gesture, "Happy Holidays" is a suppressive insult cooked up by rabid secularists in order morph Christmas into a Frankenstein kind of creation that reduces the birth of Christ into a hodgepodge of incoherence.
+It's about a formerly Christian nation stripping the birth of Christ from its rightful place as the season's focus.